awsdocs/aws-organizations-docs/doc_source/orgs_reference_scp-syntax.md

 ## Elements summary<a name="scp-elements-table"></a>

 The following table summarizes the policy elements that you can use in SCPs\.
 Some policy elements are available only in SCPs that deny actions\.
-The **Supported Effects** column lists the effect type that you can use with each policy element in SCPs\.
+The **Supported effects** column lists the effect type that you can use with each policy element in SCPs\.

 | Element | Purpose | Supported effects |